7 Targeted Countries React To Trump's Ban On Immigration

 Attempts to "classify Yemen or its citizens as a possible source of terrorism are illegal and illegitimate," the government says.
 The Foreign Ministry said that while it is "aware that such action is the sovereign right for the United States, however, identifying specific countries as potential sources of terrorists ... needs more assessment and revision."

-Yemen is also calling a deadly U.S. raid that was carried out Sunday "state terrorism committed by the United States under the pretext of fighting terrorism."
+Yemen also characterized a deadly U.S. raid that was carried out Sunday as "state terrorism committed by the United States under the pretext of fighting terrorism."

-Targeting al-Qaida in the Arabian Peninsula, that raid resulted in the death of an American service member as well as 14 militants, officials say.
-But the Pentagon is also looking into reports that it also killed women and children — including the 8-year-old granddaughter of Nasser al-Awlaki — a former Yemeni minister of agriculture whose son, killed by the U.S. in 2011, was an al-Qaida proselytizer.
+That raid targeting al-Qaida in the Arabian Peninsula resulted in the death of a U.S. service member as well as 14 militants, officials say.
+But the Pentagon is looking into reports that it also killed women and children — including the 8-year-old granddaughter of Nasser al-Awlaki — a former Yemeni minister of agriculture whose son, killed by the U.S. in 2011, was an al-Qaida proselytizer.

 Sudan